 So, why do we even stress?
 Think of the things you cannot control and the ones you can.

 Write down what it is that you can control and read them each time you feel anxious about something.

 If you’re serious about losing weight and getting in shape, one way to take control of what you eat is to start logging calories, proteins, carbs and fats of the foods you eat.

 Once you understand how much you eat, you can understand better what it is that you have to eat to lose weight.
 Ready to eat low carb?

-Here is 7-day ketogenic diet menu with all the nutritional values!
+Here is a 7-day ketogenic diet menu with all the nutritional values!
 I’ve made it myself, so feel free to check it out!

 9. Write Down Your Passwords